Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 Day 1: Arrival in Nagoya

-The first destination of our Japan spring trip was Nagoya.
+The first destination of our Japan spring itinerary was Nagoya.

 When we landed at Chubu Centrair International Airport, we immediately bought our Japan prepaid SIM for travel from a vending machine.
 It already comes with free 3GB data, which we used to navigate our way to our hotel in Nagoya.